AET-DevOps25/team-releaserangers/README.md

 ## Deployment Instructions

-For deployment instructions for AWS, please refer to the [Terraform and Ansible Setup Guide](docs/terraform_ansible_setup.md).
+For deployment instructions for AWS, please refer to the [AWS Deployment Guide](docs/aws_deployment.md).
 This guide provides step-by-step instructions on how to set up Terraform and Ansible for deploying the application on AWS.
 For Kubernetes deployment, you can refer to the [Kubernetes Deployment Guide](docs/kubernetes_deployment.md).